 5.1 Hazard Mitigation

-During the month of August each year, the Building Level Safety Team will undertake a physical survey of all Building facilities and grounds for identification and correction of potential hazards.
+During the month of August each year, the Building-Level Emergency Team will undertake a physical survey of all Building facilities and grounds for identification and correction of potential hazards.
 This inspection should include examination of such items as fire extinguishers and eyewash stations for adequate function, as well as properly marked egress windows and clearance of school corridors as a means of escape in case of fire or accident.

 5.2 Floor Plan